 Who Watches the Watchers?
 Free Speech and Free Press in the Electronic Age

-The 2014 David A. Garfinkel Essay Scholarship topic of Who Watches the Watchers?
-Free Speech and Free Press in the Electronic Age can act in the classroom as a prepared Document Based Question.
-It was prepared in 2013 and the resources have not been updated since that time.
+The Document Based Question/essay prompt Who Watches the Watchers?
+Free Speech and Free Press in the Electronic Age was prepared in 2014 and the resources have not been updated since that time.
 For more information about recent legal developments, consult national and state newspapers, legal databases, and your librarian.

 The 1st Amendment to the United States Constitution protects both citizens’ rights of free speech and the power of the press to obtain information and publish it without government censorship.
 This supports the free exchange of ideas which is considered the bedrock of political democracy.
 Decisions of the U.S. Supreme Court have upheld the crucial role of free speech and free press in American society.